Issue of supplementary prospectus

 https://data.fca.org.uk/#/nsm/nationalstoragemechanism

-A copy of the Supplementary Prospectus will also be available from the Companies' website:
+A copy of the Supplementary Prospectus will also be available from the Company' website:

 http://www.octopusinvestments.com